 Databases do not use natural language searching like Google does.
 Instead, you have to know exactly the right vocabulary to use.
 Articles are indexed in databases according to subject terms.
 Subject terms are terms that the database assigns to a source to describe what it is about.
 Sometimes called “descriptors,” these are the words the database uses to index its content.
 Often these are terms you wouldn’t have thought of yourself because each database has its own controlled vocabulary or jargon to describe the topics covered in articles.
 A list of these subject terms sometimes appears near the article’s abstract, and sometimes at the end of the article.

 For example, the geology database GeoRef has information on a 1988 article ‘Earthquake hazard in Jordan,’ which used historic data to try to predict the type of earthquakes that could be expected in the Kingdom of Jordan.
-Here are the subject terms (or “descriptors,” as they are called in this particular database):
+Here are the subject terms (or “descriptors,” as they are called in this particular database) associated with this particular article:

 - Dead Sea;